SEEKCommons/seekcommons-org-website/network-members.md

 **Alejandro Ponce de León** is an educator at UC Berkeley, Education dept. He is a researcher and editor, whose work and practice intersect the environmental humanities, technoscience studies, and citizen science education.
 He is also the founding editor of "Environmental Humanities."

+### Alison Parker

+**Alison Parker**, PhD, specializes in promoting innovative approaches to science and technology, including citizen science and open hardware.
+She served as Senior Policy Advisor at the White House Office of Science and Technology Policy.
+At the Woodrow Wilson International Center for Scholars, she was a Senior Program Associate at the Science and Technology Innovation Program (STIP).
+Alison has served on the Board of Directors and as Chair of the Citizen Science Association, and she was a member of the Editorial Board for Citizen Science: Theory and Practice.
+Previously, she led initiatives at the U.S. Environmental Protection Agency to incorporate crowdsourcing and citizen science into research and decision-making.
+Alison earned her PhD from the University of Toronto’s Department of Ecology and Evolutionary Biology, focusing on native pollinators and citizen science.

+### Erin Robinson

+Erin (she/her) is a researcher specializing in information science and environmental science, focusing on environmental information infrastructures and place-based collaboratories.
+Her early work involved studying long-range transport of smoke and dust, which required integrating data from various sources in incompatible formats, highlighting the social and behavioral challenges of data reuse.
+This experience inspired her to work with the Earth Science Information Partners (ESIP) for ten years, serving as Information and Virtual Community Director and later as Executive Director.
+At ESIP, she developed programs and organized conferences to foster community and develop shared solutions for data sharing issues.
+In 2020, she joined Metadata Game Changers, a consultancy addressing these challenges.
+Her recent work includes the FAIR Island project, which became the foundation for her dissertation in Information Science at the University of Colorado, Boulder.
+She focuses on improving collaborative data sharing at environmental field stations through infrastructural interventions, aiming to enhance data reuse and cooperation.

 ### Bárbara Rocha Cardeli

 **Bárbara Rocha Cardeli** is a PhD researcher working in entanglements of ecology, technology, and society.
 She holds a degree in Biological Sciences from the Pontifical Catholic University of Campinas (PUC-Campinas) and a master’s in Ecology and Biodiversity from Sao Paulo State University (UNESP).
 Currently, as a PhD student in Ecology at the State University of Campinas (Unicamp), her project explores the impacts of climate change on functional diversity and ecosystem services in the Brazilian Amazon.

+### Stephanie Russo Carroll

+**Stephanie Russo Carroll** is Ahtna, a citizen of the Native Village of Kluti-Kaah in Alaska, and of Sicilian-descent.
+Based at the University of Arizona (UA), she is Associate Professor, Community, Environment and Policy Department at the Mel and Enid Zuckerman College of Public Health (MEZCOPH) and American Indian Studies Graduate Interdisciplinary Program, Associate Research Professor, Udall Center for Studies in Public Policy and its Native Nations Institute (NNI), and Director, Collaboratory for Indigenous Data Governance.

+Stephanie's research explores the links between Indigenous governance, data, the environment, and community wellness.
+Her interdisciplinary lab group,the Collaboratory for Indigenous Data Governance Research, develops research, policy, and practice innovations for Indigenous data sovereignty.
+Indigenous data sovereignty draws on the UN Declaration on the Rights of Indigenous Peoples that reaffirms the rights of Indigenous nations to control data about their peoples, lands, and resources.

 ### Saguna Shankar